shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - The use of two or more different (!) factors during authentication
     - Factors of authentication:
         - Something you know
+            - Example.
+Password
         - Something you have
+            - Example.
+Device (cell phone)
         - Something you are
+            - Example.
+Face, fingerprint
 - Why it helps: defense in depth
 - Tradeoff: Security versus convenience
-    - If you make MFA more convenient, then you can make systems and data more secure.
+    - If you make MFA more convenient, then you make systems and data more secure
         - Example.
-Integrate fingerprint scanning hardware and software into laptops.
+Integrate fingerprint scanning hardware and software into laptops
         - Example.
-Integrate face-scanning hardware and software into cell phones.
+Integrate face-scanning hardware and software into cell phones

 ### Devices